xi-project/xi-project.github.com/README.md

 This repository hosts the Xi project home page.
-It's intended as a one page preview
+The home page is intended as a one page preview to what the project entails, and can't cover _everything_ (eg. all the repositories involved).

 # Planned contents